richie-omondi/richie-omondi/README.md

 - 👋 Hi, I’m @richie-omondi
 - 👀 I’m interested in cloud technology, blockchain technology, AI and the occasional design challenge
-- 🌱 I’m currently learning Javascript, Typescript, data structures and algorithms.
+- 🌱 I’m currently learning Javascript, data structures and algorithms and how to work with APIs via Node.js, Express.js and Mongo DB
-- 💞️ I’m looking to collaborate on blockchain develpoment and AI(oracle) integration projects
+- 💞️ I’m looking to collaborate on blockchain projects
 - 📫 How to reach me: richieorido@gmail.com.

 <!---